TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 **Categories of information we collect about you include:**

-*   Information you provide during registration, such as name, business email address, profile photograph, job title, professional interests, and requested accommodation;
+*   Information you provide during registration, such as name, business email address, profile photograph, job title, professional interests, and requested accommodation, and payment card information;
 *   Information you provide while attending the conference to receive additional Gartner research or materials (e.g. badge scan or QR scan);
 *   Geo-location information at the conference (if you attend a conference where we are using RFID-enabled badges and you do not request a non-RFID-enabled badge);
 *   Information collected when we record one of our conferences.